 Outside the art industry, Lall has also given his time and skills to charitable organisations such as The Prince's Trust, creating artwork to make a difference and to help others.

-From exhibiting canvas paintings at City Hall, London to creating a live painting at the Royal Society of Art, Jag Lall's artwork is constantly bringing emotion, discussion and intrigue through both comic books and paintings.
+From exhibiting canvas paintings at City Hall, London to creating a live painting at the Royal Society of Art, Jag Lall's artwork is constantly bringing emotion, discussion and intrigue through both comic books and canvas paintings.